The Modlins

 The Modlins are an indie band from San Diego, California.
 They formed in 2004 and are composed of Matt Sheridan, Eric Killian, Chris Rhanor, and Al Smith.
 Their albums Here's to Being Happy, With Friends Like These, Where Does it End?, and Shoot the Moon were nominated for San Diego Music Awards in 2007, 2008, 2009, and 2010.
 With Friends Like These - their sophomore full-length, released in December 2007 - went on to win Best Pop Album at the 2008 San Diego Music Awards.
-Influences include The Beatles, The Kinks, the Shins, Elliott Smith, Chuck Berry, and Belle & Sebastian.
+Influences include the Beatles, the Kinks, the Shins, Elliott Smith, Chuck Berry, and Belle & Sebastian.
 The group went on hiatus in fall of 2010.
-The entire Modlins discography was re-released by San Diego record label Aural Gravy Records in Spring of 2014.
+The entire Modlins discography was re-released by San Diego record label Aural Gravy Records in spring 2014.
 The group returned with two new albums in 2018 and continues to write more music.